 - the date of the entry in the production account or the number and date of the delivery document.

 The occupier of the store must keep the stock account at the registered store unless you permit him, in writing, to do otherwise.

 Each stock account must be balanced and reconciled with stock held in the store.
 This balancing and reconciliation must be done at a regular interval, which you should agree with the trader.

 The trader is required to keep a stock account under powers granted to the Commissioners by regulation 6 of the “Revenue Traders (Accounts and Records) Regulations 1992”.

-Under regulation 8 of those regulations, the trader must keep the records of the stock account for a period of at six years, unless you permit a lesser period.
-Before allowing a manufacturer to destroy records younger than six years old, you should consult with LBS and the Tobacco Team, Ralli Quays to ensure equity of treatment across the trade.
+Under regulation 8 of those regulations, the trader must keep the records of the stock account for a period of six years, unless you permit a lesser period.
+Before allowing a manufacturer to destroy records younger than six years old, you should consult with LB and the Tobacco Team, Ralli Quays to ensure equity of treatment across the trade.